 In 2016, the U.S. Food and Drug Administration (FDA) permitted marketing of a medical device that uses a small intranasal balloon inserted into the ET to treat persistent ETD in adults.
 However, like OM, no drug product has been approved for the prevention of ETD.

 Impact on Patients

 The pathophysiology of OM and ETD are closely related.
 Both conditions can arise as a result of upper respiratory tract infections, allergies, and other inflammatory mediators and one condition can perpetuate the other condition.
 There are more than 700 million cases of OM and ETD around the world every year, half of which occur in children under 5 years of age.
-In the U.S. alone, there were more than 18 million visits to physicians during 2010 related to OM and ETD.
-It is one of the most common diseases seen in Pediatric and ENT practices and is the most frequent reason children consume antibiotics or undergo surgery.
+In the U.S. alone, there were more than 15 million visits to physicians during 2014 related to OM and ETD.
+It is one of the most common diseases seen in Pediatric and Otolaryngology practices and is the most frequent reason children consume antibiotics or undergo surgery.